OMOTENASHI

 OMOTENASHI (Outstanding MOon exploration TEchnologies demonstrated by NAno Semi-Hard Impactor) was a small spacecraft and semi-hard lander of the 6U CubeSat format intended to demonstrate low-cost technology to land and explore the lunar surface.
 The CubeSat was to take measurements of the radiation environment near the Moon as well as on the lunar surface.
 Omotenashi is a Japanese word for "welcome" or "Hospitality".

 OMOTENASHI was one of ten CubeSats launched with the Artemis 1 mission into a heliocentric orbit in cislunar space on the maiden flight of the Space Launch System (SLS), that took place on 16 November 2022.

 After deployment from the Artemis I second stage, JAXA reported unstable communications with the spacecraft.
 On 21 November 2022, a Twitter message sent by JAXA reported that further attempts to communicate with the lander, which was scheduled to begin its landing sequences that day, had been ended.

+Etymology

+The Japanese term omotenashi (お持て成し) means "hospitality".

 Overview

 The OMOTENASHI mission was to land the smallest lunar lander up to then on the lunar surface to demonstrate the feasibility of the hardware for distributed synergistic exploration system with multi-point exploration.
 Once on the lunar surface, the OMOTENASHI lander was planned to observe the radiation environment of the lunar surface.
 The OMOTENASHI orbiter and lander were designed by the Japan Aerospace Exploration Agency (JAXA).
 It was a 6U CubeSat measuring 10 cm × 20 cm × 30 cm, and had a mass of 14 kg.
 The principal investigator was Tatsuaki Hashimoto from JAXA.
 The spacecraft featured two body-fixed solar panels and lithium ion batteries.
 After measuring the radiation environment as it approached the Moon, OMOTENASHI's lander module was planned to perform a semi-hard landing on the lunar surface.